-The M7 project is the second site to be addressed in a system-wide Maintenance Facility program being planned, designed and engineered by Epstein for the Illinois Tollway.
+The M-7 project was the second site to be addressed in a system-wide maintenance facility program planned, designed and engineered by Epstein for the Illinois Tollway.

 Epstein provided lead architectural design, and MEP and structural engineering services for the $25.7M facility located at East State Street and I-90.

 M-7 is a maintenance building that houses 31,000 square feet of truck and equipment parking and a welding shop; 15,000 square feet of parts, storage, management offices; a storage mezzanine; and a functionally-connected, six bay truck maintenance garage.
 An administrative support area of 6,000 square feet houses an independent State Highway Patrol facility and Tollway driver support including locker rooms and a break/small assembly area for daily and emergency storm logistic briefings.
 Site design reconstruction also includes an independent truck wash building, fuel island upgrades, and an equipment building to support a communication tower.